JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 ========

 In the composure tab, right-click the comp and add another layer element.
 Choose **CG Layer**.
-You should see two layers to your comp, a media platae, and a cg element.
+You should see two layers to your comp, a media plate, and a cg element.

 .. figure:: https://i.postimg.cc/kg5VnrtN/screenshot-12.png